psthomas/psthomas.github.io/_posts/2016-12-08-presidential-election.md

 If we apply the same Voter ID effects to the rest of the counties in the state using the same approach as above, the result is a `1,489,434` to `1,471,751` Clinton victory.
 This would bring overall turnout in the state to `(1,489,434 + 187320 + 1,471,751)/4,449,170 = 70.8%` from `69.6%`, which is still in the same ballpark as the 2008 and 2012 elections [2].

-**The takeaway: if the effect sizes from this paper are correct, the decline in turnout would be enough to swing the election in this state.**  However, the effect might be smaller in Wisconsin because we might have a smaller minority population than other red states that were included in the study.
+**The takeaway: if the effect sizes from this paper are correct, the decline in turnout would be enough to swing the election in this state.**

+Here are a few more reasons the above estimate could be wrong:

+* The effect size might be smaller in Wisconsin because we might have a smaller minority population than other red states that were included in the study.
 Using the subgroup specific effects and demographic data from exit polls might be a better approach, but I can’t find a good source for that data.
 Using the effects by subgroup could also help explain the difference in turnout between Milwaukee County (`60.6%` White) and Dane County (`84.7%` White).
+* There could be a large overlap of those without a voter ID and those that were uninspired by Clinton as a candidate.
+Although an ID would have been an impediment, they might not have voted anyways.
+* Although the quoted study controlled for many possible confounders, they could be missing one that reduces the effect size.

 A few political scientists from UW-Madison announced they’re going to [study the effects of the law](http://host.madison.com/ct/news/local/education/university/uw-study-to-explore-effects-of-voter-id-law-on/article_ee400380-614d-5560-b7a5-cfee73ca0338.html), so it’ll be interesting to compare this back-of-the-envelope estimate with their numbers when they come out next summer.